Select programming language for code examples

 linkPing

-Note on Let's Encrypt: on September 30th, 2021 a root certificate used by Let’s Encrypt expired.
-As a temporary stop-gap to the various connectivity issues that ensued, Keygen moved away from Let's Encrypt to a Comodo certificate, in order to give our customers more time to resolve issues.
+Note on Let's Encrypt: on September 30th, 2021 a root certificate used by Let's Encrypt expired.
+As a temporary stop-gap to the various connectivity issues that ensued, Keygen moved away from Let's Encrypt to a Comodo certificate, in order to give our customers more time to resolve any connection issues.

 On January 31st, 2022, Keygen has moved back to Let's Encrypt to support new features, such as custom domains.
 This may effect your Keygen integration.